NAILS | TIPS

 19. Use a cotton ball to help remove your glitter polish.
 Glitter polish is a bitch to get off of your nail.
 For that reason, Whitehill suggests soaking a cotton ball in acetone remover, forming the cotton ball over each nail, and then letting it sit on your fingertips for a few minutes.
 “Then, gently apply some pressure and wipe the polish off with the cotton ball — the glitter should slip right off with it.”

 20. Always use three-free polish.
-Formulas labelled as such are free of formaldehyde, toluene, and dibutyl phthalate (DBP) — ingredients that can raise health concerns if you're exposed to them over a prolonged period of time — are safer and healthier to be using over the course of your life, she says.
+Formulas labeled as such are free of formaldehyde, toluene, and dibutyl phthalate (DBP) — ingredients that can raise health concerns if you’re exposed to them over a prolonged period of time — are safer and healthier to be using over the course of your life, she says.
 Try brands like Essie, Butter London, and Deborah Lippmann to name a few.

 21. Always use a top coat.
 And when you apply it, always swipe the very tip of your nail.
 That way, when you’re typing and hitting your tips against the keys constantly, you’ll be less likely to get chips.